About you, About us

 LCSW #24158

 Kim brings a direct, practical, and caring approach to working with clients.
-She specializes in working with anxiety, depression, PTSD, mood disorders, students in the LBGTQ community, students coping with immigration and first generation challenges, and students experiencing major life transitions.
+She specializes in working with anxiety, depression, PTSD, mood disorders, coping with immigration and first generation challenges, international students managing their academic life while navigating a new culture, members of the LBGTQ community, and young adults experiencing major life transitions.
+She works with graduate students struggling with overwhelm, trying to find balance between school and their personal lives, or with questions about career and what is next.

 Language: English